 It is a complex psychological concept, which originated with the work of John Bowlby, who highlighted the importance of a child’s relationship with their primary caregiver (usually their mother) in terms of their social, emotional development and their ability to learn.

 From the moment a baby is born, the baby communicates emotional and physical needs to their primary carer.

 Good attachments rely on the extent to which parents and carers have the physical and emotional proximity and resources to be dependable, respond reliably and sensitively to a child’s basic needs, making them feel safe and giving infants a stable base for exploring the world.
 The infant knows that they are safe to venture out and explore and that the caregiver will always be there to welcome them back and provide comfort in times of stress or anxiety.
 These relationship bonds can form a blueprint which can be transferred to teachers and other members of staff in the school.

 When children have a secure attachment with their parent/carer, it is an important protective factor for their mental health, while insecure attachments can be a risk factor for the development of emotional and behaviour problems.

 Insecure attachments develop if early interactions between a child and their caregiver are negative, inconsistent, inappropriate, neglectful or abusive.

 When a child’s care giver and home environment is a source of fear rather than a source of safety, this can be highly toxic to a child’s development.
 Some children facing these experiences (and with no buffer in the family to protect them) may behave in ways which are designed to promote their survival but which may be difficult for school staff to understand and manage.
-For example, in the classroom these children may:
+For example, in the classroom these children and young people may: